Your local pharmacy

 Most of them also have a private consultation room, so you can have a conversation where other people can’t hear you.
 If you need it, just ask.

-To find your nearest local pharmacy, you can also use www.nhs.uk
+To find your nearest local pharmacy, go to www.nhs.uk

 Alternatively, call NHS 111